Dev Site — You are viewing the development build. Go to Main Site

 About

-Subnational tailoring (SNT) is the tailoring of a country’s disease response subnationally to account for and appropriately address local heterogeneities in transmission, its determinants, and likely impact of various intervention strategies.
-Data, analysis, and modeling play an important role in certain steps of the SNT process to inform understanding of the epidemiological and intervention context and design of intervention strategies.
+Subnational tailoring (SNT) adapts a country’s disease response at the subnational level to account for and appropriately address local heterogeneities in transmission, its determinants, and the likely impact of various intervention strategies.
+Data, analysis, and modeling play an important role in certain steps of the SNT process to inform understanding of the epidemiological and intervention context and to guide intervention design.

 The steps in the SNT process are intended to align with and provide additional evidence during standard malaria planning and implementation processes.
-WHO has developed guidance for countries on the development of national malaria strategic plans (NMSPs) and related programme reviews, operational plans and costing that are to align with national health sector plans.
+WHO has issued guidance for countries on the preparation of national malaria strategic plans (NMSPs) and related programme reviews, operational plans, and costing, all aligned with national health sector plans.
 SNT should be nested within these processes and timelines: it is not a separate process, as it is aimed at directly informing the programme reviews, NMSPs, resource mobilization, and implementation.
-A WHO-developed SNT manual is coming soon.
+WHO published its Manual for subnational tailoring of malaria interventions in October 2025.

-Many steps of SNT require analysis, such as descriptive analysis, statistical, geospatial, mathematical modeling, economic and financial, and more.
+Many steps of SNT require analysis: descriptive, statistical, geospatial, modeling, economic, and financial, among others.
 While there is no standardized analysis for SNT, there are common steps done in nearly all countries that have undergone an SNT exercise.
-After doing SNT in >30 countries, analysts have come together to share experiences and code.
+After doing SNT in more than 30 countries, analysts have come together to share experiences and code.
 The community-developed SNT code library is the result of this sharing.

 The SNT code library provides quality-assured, explained code as a public reference resource to: